New Brakes Smoking – Is It Normal?

 There is absolutely no cause for alarm in the case of new brakes smoking because this is very typical.
 Your vehicle’s brakes are built to tolerate the heat of this nature, and as soon as you take your foot off the brake pedal, it will gradually return to its normal operating temperature.

-However, if you find that the smell continues or that your brakes are getting particularly hot, it is a good idea to have them checked out by a mechanic to ensure that there is not an issue with them.
+However, if you find that the smell continues or that your brakes are getting particularly hot, there is also another reason smell from brakes due to sticky brakes.
+It is a good idea to have them checked out by a mechanic to ensure that there is not an issue with them.

 New Brakes Smoking: How Can One Solve Brake-Related Problems?